zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-306_840.md

                   - Offsetting - offset as little as possible
                     - Little *net off*
                 - True and fair override
+              - IAS 8: Predictive Value
+                - VOCAB FIELD
+                  - Restatement
+                    - Accounting Error
+                    - Accounting policy
+                  - Prospective application
+                    - **Accounting estimates**
+                      - *an adjustment of the carrying amount of an asset or a liability, or the amount of the periodic consumption of an asset, that results from the assessment of the present status of, and expected future benefits and obligations associated with, assets and liabilities*
+                    - Financial statements presentation: retrospective application
+                  - Discontinued activities
+                  - Disclosured required
+                    - A single amount on the face of the income statement
+                    - EARNINGS PER SHARE
+                      - PE Ratio
+              - IFRS 5: Non-current assets held for sale and discontinued operations
+                - Purpose
+                - Disposal groups
+              - IAS 11: Construction contracts
+                - VOCAB FIELD
+                  - Markup
+                - **Decision Flow**
+                - Estimating stage of Completion
+                - Approach(6 Steps)
               - IAS 18: Revenue
                 - _?
                   - amortized cost